 Question: What is the conjugate acid of bisulfate?

 Answer: Bisulphate ion is HSO3–.
 It may lose hydrogen ion to give the conjugate base SO3-2, thus behaving as acids.
 Again it may use hydrogen ion to give the conjugate acid, thus showing its base character.

 Arrhenius defined, acids when dissolved in water dissociate into hydrogen ions and anions.
 Therefore, hydrogen ion (H+) released from nitric acid, and sulfuric acid (responsible for acid rain) acts as acids.
 Since the hydrogen ion has the electron affinity to receive an electron pair from the base.
 Thus all the Arrhenius acids are also acids under the Lewis definition.

 Acid and Base in Solution

-Question: What type of chemical bond formed, when sulfur trioxide reacts with water?
+Question: What type of chemical bonding formed, when sulfur trioxide reacts with water?

-Answer: SO3 like BF3 has less than an octet and will be termed as an acid according to Lewis concept.
+Answer: Sulfur trioxide (SO3) like boron trifluoride (BF3) has less than an octet and will be termed as an acid according to Lewis concept.
 But in H2O oxygen atom contain lone pairs to donate the Lewis acid.

 Lewis Acids and Bases in Chemistry